-Following an analysis of the existing provisions of the Operational Guidelines (see Annex VI), the Expert Meeting reviewed the text of the Operational Guidelines relating to International Assistance and proposed a new draft revised text (see Annex VII).
-With the agreement of the Chairperson of the World Heritage Committee this text was immediately transmitted to C3E who are carrying out the evaluation of International Assistance.
+Following an analysis of the existing provisions of the Operational Guidelines (see Annex VI), the Expert Meeting reviewed the text of the Operational Guidelines

 2. REPORT OF THE EXPERT MEETING

 A. Background to the Expert Meeting

 At its twenty-third session (July 1999) the Bureau of the World Heritage Committee welcomed the invitation by the Observer of the United Kingdom to host an international expert meeting in early 2000 to consolidate proposals to revise and reorganize the Operational Guidelines in early 2000.